Nexium Lawsuit

 People who filed Nexium lawsuits claimed the drug can cause chronic kidney disease and end-stage kidney failure, according to our legal partners and our court document research.
 Plaintiffs alleged drugmaker AstraZeneca knew since the early 2000s that its medication could harm people’s kidneys.
 Despite knowing the dangers, the company marketed Nexium as safe and effective.

-We analyzed one Nexium lawsuit filed by Harry Mason.
+We analyzed one Nexium lawsuit filed in Illinois by Harry Mason.
 According to this case, “Defendants had received numerous case reports of kidney injuries in patients that had ingested Nexium by as early as 2004.
 These reports of numerous kidney injuries put Defendants on notice as to the excessive risks of kidney injuries related to the use of Nexium.”

 AstraZeneca also faces similar allegations in Prilosec lawsuits.
 These proton pump inhibitor cases are consolidated in the same New Jersey multidistrict litigation as Nexium cases.